-- The candidate must be eligible to receive an Alabama High School Diploma with an Advanced Academic Endorsement recognized by the school district. - The candidates must have an overall grade average of at least 90. - In determining the overall grade average for "Honor Graduates", all final course grades through the second nine weeks of the senior year will be averaged.
-The grade average shall be carried 2 places to the right of the decimal point and if the last number is 5 or more, the preceding number is raised to the next higher number. - Candidate must meet any additional requirements approved by the high school.
+- The candidates must have an overall grade average of at least 90. - The candidate must be eligible to receive an Alabama High School Diploma with an Advanced Academic Endorsement recognized by the school district. - In determining the overall grade average for "Honor Graduates", all final course grades through the second nine weeks of the senior year will be averaged.
+The grade average shall be carried 2 places to the right of the decimal point & if the last number is 5 or more, the preceding number is raised to the next higher number. - Candidate must meet any additional requirements approved by the high school.

-GRADUATION EXCERCISES PARTICIPATION ELIGIBILITY
+GRADUATION EXERCISES PARTICIPATION ELIGIBILITY

-The Board authorizes high school principals and appropriate staff members to design and implement graduation ceremony exercises for their respective schools.
+The Board authorizes high school principals & appropriate staff members to design & implement graduation ceremony exercises for their respective schools.
 In all cases, eligibility criteria for participation in graduation exercises (marching) shall encompass the following:

-- A diploma can be awarded only if a student has met the Carnegie Unit requirement established by the Board. - All students must complete the required number of Carnegie Units for graduation or complete requirements for an Attendance Certificate in order to participate in graduation exercises (can march). - All students who have not met these requirements cannot march. - Special education students, with the exception of the gifted and the speech-impaired, may participate in graduation exercises (can march) provided they are eligible to receive a Graduation Certificate or Diploma. - Students must have no outstanding indebtedness owed to the school or class to participate in graduation exercises.
+A diploma can be awarded only if a student has met the Carnegie Unit requirement established by the Board.

+- All students must complete the required number of Carnegie Units for graduation or complete requirements for an Attendance Certificate in order to participate in graduation exercises. - All students who have not met these requirements cannot march. - Special Education students, with the exception of the gifted & the speech-impaired, may participate in graduation exercises provided they are eligible to receive a Graduation Certificate or Diploma. - Students must have no outstanding indebtedness owed to the school or class to participate in graduation exercises.